Search over 9 Australian Silky Terrier dogs across Australia

 Other Considerations

-● The Silky Terriers like chasing small animals so they’re not suited for homes with smaller or similar size pets.
-On the plus side, they help to rid your home of vermin.
+● Chasing Instincts: Silky Terriers love chasing small animals, so they’re not suited for homes with smaller or similar-sized pets.
+However, they are excellent at keeping vermin at bay.

-● Like most terriers, these dogs love to dig.
+● Digging: Like most terriers, these dogs love to dig.

-● Although they’re generally friendly, they‘re good for families with older kids.
+● Family Fit: Although generally friendly, they’re best suited for families with older children.

 How can I take good care of my Australian Silky Terrier?